To make the most of your techUK website experience, please login or register for your free account here.

 Find out more

-techUK's Social Care Working Group brings together techUK members and representatives from across the social care ecosystem to interrogate the challenges the social care market faces.
-The Working Group is facilitated by techUK's Local Public Services and Health & Social Care Programmes.
+techUK’s Social Care Working Group (SCWG) brings together techUK members and representatives from across the social care ecosystem to interrogate the challenges facing adult social care and to explore how technology can deliver better outcomes for people, providers and the wider health and care system.

-The Working Group's key focus areas include:
+The Working Group’s core areas of focus include:

 • Building on techUK's Five Point Plan for CareTech